Welcome to The Zen Nomad

 •You can learn something from every single person you meet.

 I’ve used travel to change my own life.
-Now my mission is to share my story and what I’ve learned to inspire you to embark on their own self-exploration journey and use travel as catalyst to:
+Now my mission is to share my story and what I’ve learned to inspire you to embark on your own self-exploration journey and use travel as catalyst to:

 •Live a simple and resourceful life.

-•Be more productive and create habits that stick.
+•Become more productive and create habits that stick.

 •Achieve your goals & dreams.